• Home

 • Placing Windows

-In the previous tutorial, you have placed walls in Revit model.
-Now, we will placing doors and windows to our Revit model.
+In the previous tutorial, you have placed walls in the Revit model.
+Now, we will place doors and windows to our Revit model.
 You will be introduced to instance parameters, so you can have your own family type.

 Doors and windows are Revit hosted components.
-It means you can only place them hosted to other component: wall.
+It means you can only place them hosted to other components: wall.
 No walls, then no doors, no windows.

 Placing your doors